alopez/alopez.github.com/join.md

 I do not currently have any openings for postdocs.
 You are welcome to contact me if you expect to be looking for a postdoc in the future.
-It's a good idea to do this a year or so in advance, since it often takes time to arrange funding.
+It's a good idea to do this half a year or even a year in advance, since it often takes time (and luck) to find funding.
+We may be able to work something out in less time, but there are few guarantees in research funding.